around the 4* Hotel Gothisches Haus Wernigerode

 - Guided climbing tours and climbing courses, as well as taster days

 - Balloon rides, paragliding, sightseeing flights

-UNESCO - World Heritage Sites
+Culture - World Heritage Sites in the Harz Mountains

 In 1994, this castle complex, comprising the renaissance castle, St. Servatius Collegiate Church with its famous cathedral treasure, the thousand-year-old St. Wipertikirche crypt and the ruins of the Marienkloster, as well as the historic Old Town with its 2,069 half-timbered houses from eight different centuries, were listed as UNESCO World Heritage Sites owing to their extraordinary cultural significance.

 The thousand-year-old town of Goslar is located on the northern edge of the Harz mountains and, thanks to its historic character, cultural treasures and beautiful town centre, it is a popular holiday destination among tourists and culture vultures.
 In 1992, Goslar’s Old Town and the Rammelsberg ore mine were declared a UNESCO World Heritage Site.
 The Rammelsberg ore mine is the only mine in the world to have been in continuous operation for more than a thousand years.
 Today, visitors can experience various tours and great events at the museum and exhibition mine.
 An equally exciting attraction is the Imperial Palace of Goslar, which was built between 1040 and 1050 under Henry III and is now home to an extensive exhibition on the history of itinerant rule in the region.
 The Imperial Palace is a unique monument of secular architecture, and the heart of Henry III, Holy Roman Emperor, who died in 1056, is still there, buried under a grave slab in the adjoining southern chapel.

 Upper Harz Water Management